-If you have fibromyalgia, you probably spend a large portion of your time wondering what it was that you recently did or ate that caused this latest bout of pain or fibromyalgia extreme fatigue.
-New symptoms present themselves, too, and one has to wonder what the heck causes something else to start hurting so severely?
+If you have fibromyalgia, you probably spend a large portion of your time wondering what it was that you recently did or ate that caused this latest bout of pain or extreme fatigue.
+This is where journaling for fibromyalgia helps: it can help you keep track of your lifestyle and various symptoms.

-It may seem like you are playing a guessing game and avoiding flares or new symptoms seems impossible.
-But, there is a better way to outsmart your fibromyalgia and take some control back.
+It may seem like you are playing a guessing game, and avoiding flares or new symptoms can seem impossible.
+But, there is a better way to outsmart your fibromyalgia and take some control back, by journaling for fibromyalgia.

 Last year I began keeping a journal of what I did and what I consumed each day.
 It was not anything big or fancy, but I took the time to include how I felt (pain and fatigue levels) and any other clues that would help me put the puzzle pieces together.

 You’ve probably heard that what you put into your body can be a deciding factor in how you feel each day and during the days that follow.
 What we fuel our bodies with can either support our health and actually limit the level of pain and discomfort we experience, or it can fan the flames of fibromyalgia into a full-blown attack.